CSolution Project Format

 The connections: node is used to identify compatible software layers.
 These software layers could be stored in CMSIS software packs using the following structure:

-• A CMSIS Board Support Pack (BSP) contains a configured board layer desribed in a *.clayer.yml file.
-This software layer is pre-configured for a range of use-cases and provides drivers for I2C and SPI interfaces along with pin definitions and provisions for an Ardunio shield.
+A CMSIS Board Support Pack (BSP) contains a configured board layer described in a *.clayer.yml file.
+This software layer is pre-configured for a range of use cases and provides drivers for I2C and SPI interfaces, along with pin definitions and provisions for an Arduino shield.

-• For a sensor, a CMSIS software pack contains the sensor middleware and software layer (*.clayer.yml) that describes the hardware of the Ardunio sensor shield.
-This shield can be applied to many different hardware boards that provide an Ardunio shield connector.
+*.clayer.yml) that describes the hardware of the Arduino sensor shield.
+This shield can be applied to many different hardware boards that provide an Arduino shield connector.

 This connections: node enables therefore software reuse in multiple ways:

-• The sensor hardware shield along with the middleware can be used across many different boards that provide an Ardunio shield connector along with board layer support.
+The sensor hardware shield and middleware can be used across many different boards that provide an Ardunio shield connector and board layer support.

 The structure of the connections: node is: